Valeriana officinalis

 Winter Hardiness: to 0 F and below

-Source: we grow our valerian from a seed strain of a select form selected for high oil content.
+Notes: we grow our valerian from a seed strain that was selected for an especially high oil content.